 The Panamera's steering has just the right level of weight and feedback, while the grip and traction would embarrass some sports cars.
 Plus, the Panamera has real poise and balance considering its two-tonne weight.
 Taut body control aside, the Porsche switches to a luxury limo when you move from Sport Plus to Comfort mode.

 Pick any Panamera version and you won't be lacking in raw performance.
 The 'standard' 326bhp Panamera and Panamera 4 are able to reach 0-62mph in 5.6s and 5.3s, respectively, while the 434bhp 4S variant cuts this to a seriously quick 4.3s.

 The 4 E-Hybrid manages the same dash in 4.4s and the 4S E-Hybrid in 3.7s, with the GTS recording a time of 3.9s and a 186mph maximum.

 At the top of the range, the Panamera Turbo S E-Hybrid and Turbo S models would keep most supercars honest with 0-62mph times of 3.2s and 3.1s, respectively.
 Top speed for both cars is 196mph.

 In this review

-- 2Engines, performance and drive - currently readingFrom the entry-level V6 petrol to the range topping Turbo, performance, refined ride quality and impressive handling are assured
+- 2Engines, performance and drive - currently readingThe Panamera range now spans the entry-level V6 cars, to the range-topping Turbo S and E-Hybrid performance versions

 - 4Interior, design and technologyInside the cabin is where the new Panamera really excels, with a beautifully crafted design and top-class materials